 - Behavior management experience

-- Previous experience working with and leading multi-cultural constituents in an urban setting.
+- Previous experience working with multi-cultural constituents

 - Strong interpersonal, team development, management, organizational and verbal/written communication skills